CS-433/ml-project-2-genelipids/README.md

 The distribution of gene expression measurement points across the brain section is non-uniform, as illustrated in [Figure 1](#points-image).

 #### Lipids' abundance
-The lipid dataset consists of 2,229,568 rows and 208 columns.
-After isolating only Section 12, the remaining rows amount to 94,747.
-Each row corresponds to a point on mouse brain Section 12, where the abundance of **202 lipids** was measured.
-The columns **x_ccf**, **y_ccf**, and **z_ccf** depict the spatial coordinates of the dot.
+In this study our objective is to accurately predict the abundance of 156 brain lipids, each measured in 89,395 points across the mouse Mus musculus brain.
 Since we focus exclusively on Section 12, the x_ccf coordinate remains consistent for all measurements and is not relevant to this project.
-Lipid abundances are presented in columns 4 to 205, with each lipid having a dedicated column.
+Each lipid has a dedicated column.
-The last three columns represent the aligned representation of each measured dot but are not pertinent to this project.
 The measurement points for lipids are uniformly distributed across the brain section, as illustrated in [Figure 1](#points-image).

 ### Main Steps of the Project
 1. Exploratory data analysis